yanezlucia/481-Project-/README.md

 The project is available here: https://ai-ddos-detector.onrender.com

-Otherwise you can follow the steps below to get the model working, but that requires the model to be trained.
+Otherwise you can follow the steps below to get the model running locally.

 ### Create venv
 `python venv -m .venv`